matcha-time/vocabulary/README.md

 ## Roadmaps

-Roadmaps are progressive decks (A1→C1, TOPIK level 1→6, etc.).
-Each file should represent one stage and build on the previous, no duplicate entries (A2 does not contain A1).
+Roadmaps are progressive decks (A1→C1, TOPIK 1→6, etc.).
+Each file should represent one stage and build on the previous, no duplicate entries (e.g., A2 does not contain A1).

 ---